Expensive Vintage Costume Jewelry – A Quick List

 Expensive Vintage Costume Jewelry Chanel 24 K Plated Gold

 Chanel brought costume jewelry into the mainstream.
 The original intention of costume jewelry was to mimic fine jewelry for those who could not afford the real thing.
-Chanel changed this concept; she advocated that jewelry should be worn to decorate, rather than display wealth.
+Chanel changed this concept; she advocated that jewelry should be worn to decorate rather than display wealth.
 She broke away from the established traditions of when and where jewelry could be worn.

 Most Valuable Jewelry from Chanel